genomika/summercourse/Course_Materials/intro-linux/LinuxFundamentals.md

-        nano
+        vi

 -   You'll see a short menu of operations at the bottom of the terminal window.
 The most important are:
-    -   ctl-o - write out the file
+    -   :wq! - write out the file
-    -   ctl-x - exit nano
+    -   :q! - exit nano

 -   You can just type in text, and navigate around using arrow keys.
 A couple of other navigation shortcuts:
-    -   ctl-a - go to start of line
-    -   ctl-e - go to end of line
+    -   shift+$ - go to end of line

 #### Komodo Edit for Mac and Windows